 - Gender identity continues to develop, as shown by choosing how they look, their name and how they behave around others.

-- They still explore their own body and with other children their age.
+- They still explore their own body.

 - Children in this stage are aware of reproduction and differences between the sexes, but may not be too interested.

 - Has a greater sense of right and wrong.
 Is easily upset by things that aren’t ‘fair’ or ‘not right’.